 Fitting a Mastery Bridge

-For Fender Jaguars and Jazzmasters, the M1 or M2 drops into the original body thimbles on lifting out the old bridge.
-If using the M2, check fit of the additional bridge posts supplied and use best-fit posts.
-The Mastery symbol faces towards the neck.
+For US made Fender Jaguars and Jazzmasters, the M1 drops into the original body thimbles on lifting out the old bridge.
+If using the M2 on other models, check the fit of the additional bridge posts supplied and use best-fit posts.
+The M1 & M2 bridges are identical except for extra posts.
+The Mastery symbol faces towards the headstock.
+Best results are always with the M1 kit, whatever country of origin.

 The guitar is then set-up and adjusted following standard practice.
+Saddle/fingerboard radius is fully adjustable.
 Full written instructions are provided.

-If the thimble is seized try placing a hot soldering iron inside the thimble, then use a pallet knife.
+If the thimble is seized in the body try placing a hot soldering iron inside the thimble, then use a pallet knife.
 Beware burns and damaging lacquer finishes.

-If new MT thimbles are loose in the holes a small dab of PVA glue can be used.
+If new MT thimbles are loose in the holes a small dab of PVA glue can be used on the new thimble.
 Often replacement MT simply tap in with a soft hammer.
-If very loose, dowels will need fitting and new holes re-drilling.
+If very loose, dowels will need fitting in the body and new thimble holes drilling.
 However, most installations are relatively straight forward.

-When glueing loose thimbles, always temporarily fit the bridge while the adhesive is soft to ensure perfect thimble spacing, and be aware of outer string positions at the edge of the fingerboard.
-If body holes need slightly enlarging use a drill bit slowly, turn it backwards, try in a hand drill.
+When glueing loose thimbles, always temporarily fit the bridge in place while the adhesive is soft, to ensure perfect thimble spacing, and be aware of outer string positions at the edge of the fingerboard.
+If body holes need slightly enlarging use a drill bit at slow speed, turn it backwards.
+A 9.5 mm diameter bit is suitable but always check size on a scrap of wood.

 The Mastey OMV Vibrato is available in brushed or polished stainless steel.
 However, the M1 or M2 is only available brushed.
 There are several limited edition coloured models available.
 The OMV vibrato is a simple swap for the original vibrato.

 Fitting Mastery to a Fender Telecaster is a straight swap.
-The bridge pickup needs refitting but this does not require any electrical work.
+The bridge pickup needs refitting on the new bridge plate but this does not require any electrical work.

 Fitting a Mastery MST string tree